 - Being surrounded by supportive social networks that include family and friends

 Family Participation During Therapy

-While a patient is undergoing rehab and recovery for addiction, therapeutic behavioral counseling sessions teach ways to cope with situations involving drug availability, learning alternative behaviors and becoming motivated to abstain from drugs or alcohol.2 These types of therapy can include cognitive behavioral therapy, motivational interviewing and motivational incentives.
+While a patient is undergoing rehab and recovery for addiction, therapeutic behavioral counseling sessions teach ways to cope with situations involving drug availability, learn alternative behaviors and become motivated to abstain from drugs or alcohol.2 These types of therapy can include cognitive behavioral therapy, motivational interviewing, and motivational incentives.

 One other aspect of therapy during recovery is family therapy.
-When a family member has been engaging in substance abuse, parents or siblings may take on certain roles, often unconsciously, such as becoming an enabler or an overachiever, so they can cope with the situation.
+When a family member has been engaging in substance abuse, parents or siblings may take on specific roles, often unconsciously, such as becoming an enabler or an overachiever to cope with the situation.
 Family therapy exists to help patients and their family members repair relationships that may have been damaged due to the addiction.
-This type of therapy utilizes the patient’s family in a number of different ways.
+This type of therapy utilizes the patient’s family in several different ways.

 What Happens During Family Therapy?

 Much of what occurs in family therapy is in the form of education and having a dialogue that is honest and can help heal wounds.
-Family members learn what they can do to help support their loved one and what they may be doing that can actually be harmful.
+Family members learn what they can do to help support their loved ones and what they may be doing that can be harmful.
 They learn ways to interact with one another that will respect the needs and dignity of all.
-The family will also be educated about addiction development and the ways treatment and support can help.
+The family will also be educated about addiction development and how treatment and support can help.